Marklogic-retired/marklogic-data-hub/_pages/understanding/upgrading.md

 | 3.0.0 | 9.0-5 |
 | 4.0.x | 9.0-5* |

 Deploying a DHF project or application into a MarkLogic Data Hub Service environment requires DHF 4.0.1 or later and MarkLogic 9.0-7 or later.
-For details, refer to the Data Hub Service documentation.
+For details, refer to the Data Hub Service documentation and https://www.marklogic.com/product/marklogic-database-overview/data-hub-service/.

 ## Supported Upgrade Paths